Bees in Los Angeles

 They can be discovered just about everywhere people are aside from incredibly cold regions.
 Surprisingly, there are actually bumblebees that live in the cooler areas of the far north and in the mountains.

 They look for a variety of homes, depending upon the species.
 There are lots of solitary type and there are also some social ones.
 Some will certainly burrow in the ground and others will look for hollow wood or a home’s walls to create their nest.

 They enter houses when a hive splits and they are in search of a new home.
 There are lots of desirable areas of your home for them including wall voids and chimney tooth cavities.

 Most likely it is a bit of bad luck as they are quite random in selecting nest sites.
 Nevertheless, they enjoy locations that receive a lot of sun in the morning.
 They do not require large entry points to produce a nest.
 For example, a small hole on a tree produces a great location for them to develop a nest.
 In addition, they might have already been common on your property and you simply were not informed.
 There might be a hive somewhere nearby that was not previously completely eradicated.

 Determine Bees on Your Property

-If you aren’t sure what kind of bee is buzzing around your home or you’ve found a nest, simply give us a call at (310) 651-7636 right away so we can send somebody out to have a look!
+If you aren’t sure what kind of buzzing around your home or you’ve found a nest, simply give us a call at (310) 651-7636 right away so we can send somebody out to have a look!